-ACLS Humanities E-Book (HEB) is an online collection of around 5,000 books of high quality in the humanities, accessible through institutional or individual subscription.
+ACLS Humanities E-Book (HEB) is an online collection of over 5,400 books of high quality in the humanities, accessible through institutional or individual subscription.
 HEB is available to entire campus communities.
 Using any web browser, faculty, students, staff and library patrons of subscribing institutions can view and search the HEB collection from campus offices, libraries, dorms and remotely when off-campus.
 An institutional subscription to HEB includes unlimited, simultaneous multi-user access from any Internet-connected location.
 In addition to unlimited multi-user access, libraries have access to free, downloadable MARC records.

 These titles are offered by the American Council of Learned Societies in collaboration with thirty-one learned societies, over 100 contributing publishers, and the Michigan Publishing division at the University of Michigan Library.
 The goals of this collaboration are to assist scholars in the electronic publication of high-quality works in the humanities, to explore the intellectual possibilities of new media, and to help assure the continued viability of scholarship in today’s changing publishing environment.
-The result is an online, fully searchable collection of high-quality books in the humanities, recommended and reviewed by scholars.

 - a comprehensively reviewed collection, chosen by scholars and scholarly societies